Simon Wiesenthal: World War II

 Wiesenthal did not mention either of these events—or Kohlrautz's part in them—when testifying to American investigators in May 1945, or in an affidavit he made in August 1954 about his wartime persecutions, and researcher Guy Walters questions their authenticity.
 Wiesenthal variously reported that Kohlrautz was killed on the Soviet Front in 1944 or in the Battle of Berlin on 19 April 1945.

 Prisoners at Mauthausen greet American forces, May 1945.

 After several days in hiding, Scheiman rejoined his wife, and Wiesenthal was taken by members of the underground to the nearby village of Kulparkow, where he remained until the end of 1943.
 Soon afterwards the Janowska camp was liquidated; this made it unsafe to hide in the nearby countryside, so Wiesenthal returned to Lvov, where he spent three days hiding in a closet at the Scheimans' apartment.
 He then moved to the apartment of Paulina Busch, for whom he had previously forged an identity card.
-He was arrested there, hiding under the floorboards, on 13 June 1944 and taken back to the remains of the camp at Janowska.
+He was found by two Polish policemen and an SS man there, hiding under the floorboards, on 13 June 1944 and taken back to the remains of the camp at Janowska.
 Wiesenthal attempted suicide to avoid being interrogated about his connections with the underground.
 In the end there was no time for interrogations, as Soviet forces were advancing into the area.
 SS-Hauptsturmführer Friedrich Warzok, the new camp commandant, rounded up the remaining prisoners and transported them to Przemyśl, 97 km west of Lvov, where he put them to work building fortifications.
 By September Warzok and his men were reassigned to the front, and Wiesenthal and the other surviving captives were sent to the Kraków-Płaszów concentration camp.

 By October the inmates were evacuated to Gross-Rosen concentration camp, where inmates were suffering from severe overcrowding and a shortage of food.
 Wiesenthal's big toe on his right foot had to be amputated after a rock fell on it while he was working in the quarry.
 He was still ill in January when the advancing Soviets forced yet another evacuation, this time on foot, to Chemnitz.
 Using a broom handle for a walking stick, he was one of the few who survived the march.
 From Chemnitz, the prisoners were taken in open freight cars to Buchenwald, and a few days later by truck to Mauthausen concentration camp, arriving in mid-February 1945.
 Over half the prisoners did not survive the journey.
 Wiesenthal was placed in a death block for the mortally ill, where he survived on 200 calories a day until the camp was liberated by the Americans on 5 May 1945.
 He weighed 41 kg when he was liberated.